 - Last for many years.

-Heaters at the cheaper end of the market are made from low grade materials and components, cheaply made heating lamps and are often far less efficient at projecting out usable infrared, with heat wasted by convection from the unit.
+Patio heaters at the cheaper end of the market are made from low grade materials and components, cheaply made heating lamps and are often far less efficient at projecting out usable infrared, with heat wasted by convection from the unit.
 A patio heater has to withstand all sorts of weather conditions and if components rust the heater will not last long.

-All Herschel heaters are built with longevity in mind.
+All Herschel patio heaters are built with longevity in mind.
 None of the components including fixings can rust and they have high IP (water and dust ingress) ratings.
 Where appropriate we use mirror reflectors or special infrared emitting coatings to ensure that the heater is efficient.
 They are tested at least to UK and international safety standards by independent testing labs and are all commercial grade heaters.
-Our lamps are long life and made from premium materials.
+Our lamps are very long life and made from premium materials.
 All paintwork and coatings are fully tested against fading, discolouring or flaking.

 We believe that Herschel infrared patio heaters represent the best value and best performing outdoor heaters on the market.

 “Absolutely delighted with the Manhattan heater”.